yewnyx/SubLink/Types.md

 ## AdvBotProtectModeInfo

 - `bool` Enabled         - Required - Indicates if the mode is enabled
-- `int`  MessageInterval - Required - The amount of messages it takes to trigger the bot protection
+- `uint` MessageInterval - Required - The amount of messages it takes to trigger the bot protection

 ## PollOptionInfo

 - `uint`   Id    - Required - The poll option ID
 - `string` Label - Required - The poll option text
-- `int`    Votes - Required - The number of votes for this poll option
+- `uint`   Votes - Required - The number of votes for this poll option

 ## PollInfo

 - `string`         Title                 - Required - The poll title text
 - `PollOptionInfo` Options               - Required - The poll option information
-- `int`            Duration              - Required - The total poll duration in seconds
+- `uint`           Duration              - Required - The total poll duration in seconds
 - `int`            Remaining             - Required - The remaining poll voting time in seconds
-- `int`            ResultDisplayDuration - Required - The poll result display duration in seconds
+- `uint`           ResultDisplayDuration - Required - The poll result display duration in seconds

 ## PinnedMessageInfo